mr9868/ewm-light-client/README.md

 ```
 then close again the screen by pressing ctrl + a +d

-## EWM light-client setup manual intalling from source ( Don't do this if you already following step above )
+## EWM light-client setup manual intalling from source
+Warning : Don't do this if you already following step above (auto installation)

 Clone the repository :
 ```